 The PBX application functions by enabling a seamless directory-based private branch exchange for providing network access to multiple users at the same time.
 Also, prospective users can know about the standard features, including a self-service portal on the web and hunt groups.
 Business VoiceEdge is often priced every month, so this comes as a massive bonus for prospective users.

 Businesses can conveniently pay a per-line charge based on the number of calls and per employee using the system.
 Comcast business plans also integrate other top applications like Chrome, Voice Edge for office360, and skype.
-Finally, there Is a 24/7 customer support system that caters for the needs of its users.
+Finally, there Is a 24/7 customer support system that caters to the needs of its users.

-1. Cloud-based: One of the core features of the Comcast business phones is that it is based on cloud.
+1. Cloud-based: One of the core features of Comcast business phones is that it is based on the cloud.
 With three cloud-based solutions, employees can always stay in touch onsite or remotely.
 Furthermore, a call mobility option keeps a business phone number in sync with a desktop or mobile device.

-This way, employees have autonomy over their features and which admin can get control of the system.
+This way, employees have autonomy over their features, and which admin can get control of the system.
 Furthermore, as a cloud-hosted platform, users can assess their Volp network 99% of the time without expressing any form of downtime.

 2. Alternate Numbers: Another essential feature of the Comcast VoiceEdge business phone is the vast access to numbers it gives users.
 Users can maintain up to ten phone numbers and extensions assigned to them.
 Furthermore, there is an unusual ringing for an incoming call to the user’s primary phone number.
 Users can also select a different ringtone for calls to their second and third phone lines, respectively.

 This way, customers can quickly distinguish calls attached to each number distinctively and hook similar attention.
 Also, customers enjoy an anonymous call rejection feature that enables them to reject anonymous parties’ calls, which have specifically restricted their caller ID.